 Mary entered the sequence 911 and the small brown door clicked before opening an inch and stopping.

 “Put it all on the floor.”

 She took hold of the door to open it wider.
-Slightly bending forward, she reached both hands in and slid the contents on to the floor.
-She slowly raised back up and looked away from the man.
+Slightly bending forward, she reached both hands inside and slid the contents out.
+She slowly raised up and looked away from the man.

 “Get on your knees,” he commanded.

-“Knees,” he sternly said by raising his 10mm pistol to her chest.
+“Knees,” he sternly said by raising his pistol to her chest.

 She went down to the floor and again lowered her head to the side.
 Other than noticing that the floor was uncomfortably hard, she saw only his shoes.
 They were old, cracked leather boots covered in places with dried red clay.

 “Been hiking around Cemetery Trail looking for mushrooms?” she asked anxiously.

 Hours later, and miles across town, the CO was driving towards the campground.
 Maybe arriving during the off hours would provide him some leeway for his investigations, he thought.
 He was not sure what he could discover about their camping trip, but he hoped to get a lead on the area they were staying in, what campers they were using, or even their campground site numbers.
 He would find them.
 He would use any resource he had access to; he was after all, a CO.